roykolak/chat/README.md

 This is a basic web server that responds to post request at /chat with a JSON message.
+Please don't publicly post your solution.

 Put any static content in the public folder.